Developments in the Autonomous Vehicles (AVS) market are accelerating at a rapid rate

 We are contributing to the thinking on societal and legal issues around the development of autonomous vehicles by developing a series of white papers.

-The first five reports cover data protection, the moral algorithm and the cyber security of driverless vehicles, the challenges of reshaping our infrastructure in preparation for CAVs, and the impact of intellectual property rights on future mobility and CAV development.
-Our latest report explores the potential social impacts of automation and how both local and national government policy may need to alter to accommodate them.
+The first six reports cover data protection, the moral algorithm and the cyber security of driverless vehicles, the challenges of reshaping our infrastructure in preparation for CAVs, the impact of intellectual property rights on future mobility and CAV development, the social impacts of automation, and our latest paper discusses the impact of CAVs on the automotive supply chain.

 Download the series below.